 Some of the other key takeaways of this book include learning how to invest in your financial education, spending money on assets rather than liabilities, taking on calculated risk, and paying yourself first.

-Oprah Winfey has called Your Money or Your Life by Vicki Robin and Joe Dominguez “a wonderful book” that “can really change your life.”
+Oprah Winfrey has called Your Money or Your Life by Vicki Robin and Joe Dominguez “a wonderful book” that “can really change your life.”

 This book attempts to help readers calibrate their financial life, moving them from debt to wealth building in nine steps.
 It focuses by helping readers get out of debt, save a portion of their income, and invest that savings to build wealth.

-Unlike other financial management books, Your Money or Your Life approaches savings not from the strict budgeting perspective but a focus on mindfulness and the development of healthy habits.
+Unlike other financial management books, Your Money or Your Life approaches savings not from a strict budgeting perspective but with a focus on mindfulness and the development of healthy habits.
 That is, the authors believe you can reduce your cost of living even without diminishing your standard of living.

 Also, the authors focus on sustainability, which has become an important topic globally.
 It shows that the development of healthy habits can help readers save money, as well as save the planet.